GOLF TRAINING PART 1 – WHY SHOULD GOLFERS STRENGTH TRAIN

 I already addressed the importance of strong legs.
 If you use proper ground force application, getting those legs stronger will absolutely help you hit it further.
 But other benefits of stronger legs include being more stable against strong winds and uphill and downhill lies.

 The core (abdominal, lower back, quadratus lumborum, transversus abdominis, etc.) is the second most important region.
 It needs to both be stable and strong/explosive.
 A stable core is important for injury prevention (nothing will kill your game faster than a bad back) but also for performance; we all think about swinging fast to hit it far, but once you’ve hit the ball with maximum velocity, you need to decelerate the club to avoid tearing something in your back or hip.

 To quote golf strength & conditioning specialist Jason Glass: “Your body will only allow you to accelerate what you can decelerate.”

 A strong and stable core is one of the key elements to decelerating the club once you’ve hit the ball.
 The stronger it is, the better you can decelerate, the more your body will allow you to accelerate.

-The upper body (torso, shoulder girdle, arms) are not as important as the lower body, although it is always better to be decently strong overall.
+The upper body (torso, shoulder girdle, arms) is not as important as the lower body, although it is always decently strong overall.